The Ham Shack Equipment

 - Realistic AX-190 - This receiver is a bit of a surprise.
 Came to me from a deceased estate and is in very good condition.
 Performs very well and is easy to read SSB signals thanks to crystal locked VFO.
 Many years ago I nearly bought the DX-190 version.

-- Realistic DX-150B - From the same deceased estate.
-This was in very poor condition, read about what I found inside on the Communications Receiver pages
+- Realistic DX-150B - Again from the same deceased estate.
+This was in very poor condition, read about what I found inside on the Communications Receiver pages.